plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Some thoughts on doing upgrades w/o downtime that came up in a hangout during a coding sprint in October 2018:

-- jim mentions downtime. would try to leverage the zrs replication protocol, secondary server with converted data.
+- Jim mentions downtime.
+Would try to leverage the ZRS replication protocol, secondary server with converted data.
-  It would probably be a trivial change to zrs.
+  It would probably be a trivial change to ZRS.
-- for relstorage jim mentions a zrs equivalent for relstorage: http://www.newtdb.org/en/latest/topics/following.html
+- For relstorage Jim mentions a ZRS equivalent for relstorage: http://www.newtdb.org/en/latest/topics/following.html
-- david thought out loud about taking down downtime: do conversion at read time....
+- David thought out loud about taking down downtime: do conversion at read time....

-Prepare the migration
+Prepare The Migration
 ---------------------

 If you have custom content types and add-ons, it is a good idea to first test the migration on a staging server.

-Analyze existing objects in the ZODB and list classes with missing `[zodbupdate.decode]` mapping for attributes containing string values that could possibly break when converted to python3.
+Analyze existing objects in the ZODB.
+List classes with missing `[zodbupdate.decode]` mapping for attributes containing string values that may break when converted to Python3.

 .. code-block:: bash